 - You must wear a face mask at all times unless an exception applies.

 - If you’re feeling unwell please stay at home.
 Do not come to Dancehouse.
 Let us know ASAP and we will refund your ticket

 - Everyone must sign-in with the Victorian Government QR code and sanitise their hands upon entry

-- Dancehouse operates at 75% total venue capacity with appropriate density limits for each space depending on activity.
-Dancehouse cleans and sanitises between each show and event.
+- Dancehouse cleans and sanitises twice a day and between each public show or event.
 Please physically distance.
 Cashless payments only.